champa720/material.io/collections/_sections/social-studies/cc-basics/chapter-3/lesson-3.5.md

 ## The Election of 2008

 In 2008, many Americans were angry about the continuing war in Iraq and discouraged by the decline in the economy.
 The 2008 election featured two firsts: an African American man (Senator Barack Obama) and a woman (Senator Hillary Clinton) were serious contenders for the Democratic nomination.
-After a long primary season, Obama won the Democrat ic nomination for presidency.
+After a long primary season, Obama won the Democratic nomination for presidency.
 He ran against Republican Senator John McCain.

 ### Barack Obama, 2009-2016